Spain–Tunisia relations

-Spain–Tunisia relations are the bilateral and diplomatic relations between these two countries.
+Spain–Tunisia relations are the bilateral relations between Spain and Tunisia.
 Tunisia has an embassy in Madrid and two consulates in Barcelona and Palma de Mallorca.
 Spain has an embassy in Tunisia.
+Both countries are members of the Union for the Mediterranean.

 History

-Prior to the Ottoman conquest of Tunis in 1574, the Hafsid kingdom (occupying a territory similar to current-day Tunisia) had become a protectorate of the Hispanic Monarchy in the mid 16th century.
+Prior to the Ottoman conquest of Tunis in 1574, the Hafsid kingdom (occupying a territory similar to current-day Tunisia) had become a protectorate of the Hispanic Monarchy in the mid 16th century for few years.
 With an Andalusi presence in the territory of current-day Tunisia since at least the 13th century, after 1609 Tunis received a quite important influx of expelled Moriscos (about 80,000) from Castile and Aragon.
 Uthman Dey made things easy for them, and they were provided with instructors in the Arab language and the Islamic religion.
 The exiled Moriscos revitalised the economy and renewed the Tunisian cultural life.

 The Bourbon-ruled Kingdom of Spain and the Husainid-ruled Regency of Tunis signed as Treaty of Peace and Commerce in 1791.

 In 1957, a year after the independence of Tunisia and despite relatively faint previous relations earlier in the 20th-century caused by the French influence in the Maghreb and the Socialist leanings of the pro-independence Neo Destour party (as well as the at times rocky Tunisian relation with a prime Arab ally of Spain, Egypt), Spanish dictator Francisco Franco received Tunisian president Habib Bourguiba with the highest honours.
 Both leaders tried to sustain a friendly bilateral relations for the rest of their rules.

-Tunisia is a leading political and commercial partner for Spain, and there is diplomatic harmony between the two countries.
-There is a clear willingness on the part of both countries to improve and deepen bilateral relations in all orders in this new phase of democratic transition.
-President Rodríguez Zapatero was the first Head of Government to visit on 2 March 2011, the democratic Tunisia to express the support and solidarity of his Government and the Spanish people with the post-revolutionary democratic process.

-In March 2012 Tunisia visited the Minister of Foreign Affairs and Cooperation, José Manuel García-Margallo.
+In 2011, Spanish PM José Luis Rodríguez Zapatero became the first foreign leader to visit Tunisia following the Tunisian revolution.
+Zapatero announced Spain would send further humanitarian aid, help Tunisia control the influx of people coming from Libya, and declared that Spain would back international economic aid to help Tunisia recover from financial turmoil.
+In March 2012, Tunisia visited the Minister of Foreign Affairs and Cooperation, José Manuel García-Margallo.
 In June 2014 he made a new visit and SEAEX made another visit in April 2015.
 Good political harmony is based on common priorities and perceptions on various agendas: stability and security in the Mediterranean.
 The Treaty of Friendship, Good Neighborhood and Cooperation (signed in 1995 and ratified in 1996), was the first one that Tunisia signed with a European Union country.
 The good image that Spain enjoys in Tunisia is due to historical reasons (the "Andalusians", as the Moors who settled in these lands are designated here, contributed knowledge and wealth and remain a sign of distinction), of geographical proximity and tuning of strategic interests, as well as of tourist exchanges.